 LOVE IS LOVE

 I heard arguments of "love" vs. being "in love."
 Here is one more case why relationships fail.
-If you are analyzing EVERY little thing and looking at every different angle, your mind will be overloaded with so many false/positives that you will sabotage your own relationship.
+If you are analysing EVERY little thing and looking at every different angle, your mind will be overloaded with so many false/positives that you will sabotage your own relationship.
 Women have a propensity to do this more often than men, however; both sexes are NOT excused from doing it.

 The "best" partner is the one that closely matches your ideal and virtue.
 You could be polar opposites, i.e. he/she is extroverted and you are introverted; but you share a common thread such as volunteerism, fiscal responsibility, family etc.